 A settlement agreement is a legally binding contract used by employers to resolve an employment dispute with an employee.

-A settlement agreement sets out the terms and conditions that the employer wants the employee to agree to and sign.
+The document sets out the terms and conditions that the employer wants the employee to agree to and sign.
 In many cases, signing a settlement agreement will see the employee receive a payment, on the basis that by doing so they give up their legal right to start a claim about the issue that is the subject of the agreement.

-2. Can I agree to the terms of a settlement agreement on my own?
+3. Can I agree to the terms of a settlement agreement on my own?

-No. By law, individuals who sign a settlement agreement need to have advice from a qualified lawyer so they know what the document means.
+No. By law, individuals who sign a settlement agreement need to have legal advice from a qualified lawyer so they know what the document means.
 Without this, the agreement is not legally binding.

-4. How much will this cost?
+4. How much will a settlement agreement cost me?

 5. What happens if a settlement agreement is breached?